raspberrypilearning/next-customer-please/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-The **Seller** sprite needs to:
+The **seller** sprite needs to:
-- ask if the customer is ready to pay for the items,
+- ask if the customer is ready to pay for the items
-- take payment, then
+- take payment
-- get ready for the next customer.
+- get ready for the next customer
 </div>
 <div>
 ![](images/step4-image.png){:width="300px"}
 </div>
 </div>

-When they have finished choosing items the customer will click on the **Seller** sprite to pay.
+When they have finished choosing items, the customer will click on the **seller** sprite to pay.

 --- task ---